 Did you know that the first sex-linked Albino and Lutino mutations in the U.S. were developed right here are Hurricane Aviaries?
 In fact, the lovely sisters in the clip below are part of Quazy's foundation stock and they can trace their family tree back to Hurricane Aviaries.
 Visit our new article on color genetics for more details and history of how the "-ino" mutation was established!

 Hurricane Aviaries has been breeding parrots in South Florida for over twenty years and we have one of the largest and most diverse Quaker breeding programs in the US.
 Until recently, we almost exclusively sold our birds to pet stores, select wholesalers, and breeders in the US and around the world.
-However, the internet and much improved shipping services makes it possible to offer our birds to families and hobby breeders everywhere.
+However, the internet and much improved shipping services makes it possible to offer our birds to families and hobby breeders everywhere when we have babies available.
 Quazy4Quakers will be a place where we can share educational information on Quakers and other feathered companions.
 We hope you'll be a frequent flyer here at Quazy!

 Quaker parrots are delightful, small parrots with big attitudes.
 And now in addition to their normal green and grey plumage they are available in many colors.
 The gregarious nature of Quakers is one of the traits that makes them an excellent pet bird species, forming a strong and enduring bond to their owners.
 They are highly intelligent and known for their playful personalities and talking ability, often being referred to as a big parrot in a small parrot suit.
 With a life span of 25 to 30 years, this feathered friend is a long term companion who is often chatty, and always full of character, wit and charm.